Mazu: Legend

-The early sources speak of her as "Miss Lin"; her given name Mo ("Silent One") or Moniang ("the Silent Girl") appeared later.
-It was said to have been chosen when she did not cry during birth or during the first month afterwards; she remained a quiet and pensive child as late as four.
+The early sources speak of her as "Miss Lin".
+Her given name Mo ("Silent One") or Moniang ("the Silent Girl") appeared later.
+It was said to have been chosen when she did not cry during birth or during the first month afterwards.
+She remained a quiet and pensive child as late as four.
 She was said to have been the sixth or seventh daughter of Lin Yuan (林願).
 He is now usually remembered as one of the local fishermen, although the 1593 edition of the Records of Research into the Divine made him Putian's chief military inspector.
 The family was helpful and popular within their village.

 Late legends intended to justify Mazu's presence in Buddhist temples held that her parents had prayed to Guanyin for a son but received yet another daughter.
-In one version, her mother dreamt of Guanyin giving her a magical pill to induce pregnancy and woke to find the pill still in her hand; rather than being born in the conventional way, Mazu shot from her mother at birth in the form of a fragrant flash of red light.
-Guanyin was said to have been especially devoted to Mazu or even to have been incarnated as Mazu; for her part, Mazu was said to have been entranced by a statue of Guanyin at a temple she visited as a child, after which she became an ardent Buddhist.
+In one version, her mother dreamt of Guanyin giving her a magical pill to induce pregnancy and woke to find the pill still in her hand.
+Rather than being born in the conventional way, Mazu shot from her mother at birth in the form of a fragrant flash of red light.
+Mazu was said to have been especially devoted to Guanyin or was even an incarnation of Guanyin.
+For her part, Mazu was said to have been entranced by a statue of Guanyin at a temple she visited as a child, after which she became an ardent Buddhist.